CelesteComet/Skype/README.md

 I wanted to go one step further in creating emojis by allowing the user to create emojis in between text.
 This required me to use a custom redux middleware in which I parse the incoming message text for certain emoji keywords.

+![docs/kissy.png]

+### Animated Emojis via canvas

+These "gifs" are not what they seem to be.
+In order to create the in between text feature and to use the Skype emojis I love, I created animated canvas elements of the gifs as a React Component.

+![docs/sprite.png]